cattymod/docs/docs/extensions/intro.md

 # CattyMod Extensions Docs

 Here you will find documentation related to extensions in CattyMod!
-Not all extensions will be documented here however.
+However, not all extensions will be documented here.

 You can see all the public extensions from CattyMod [here](https://cattymod.app/extensions) in the CattyMod Extension Gallery!